thma/LtuPatternFactory/README.md

 By searching the web I found some blog entries studying specific patterns, but I did not come across any comprehensive study.
 As it seemed that nobody did this kind of work yet I found it worthy to spend some time on it and write down all my findings on the subject.

+I think this kind of exposition could be helpful if you are either:
+* a programmer with an OO background who wants to get a better grip on how to implement complexer designs in functional programming
+* a functional programmer who wants to get a deeper intuition for type classes.

 # The Patternopedia
 The [Typeclassopedia](https://wiki.haskell.org/wikiupload/8/85/TMR-Issue13.pdf) is a now classic paper that introduces the Haskell type classes by clarifying their algebraic and category-theoretic background.
 In particular it explains the relationships among those type classes.

 In this section I'm taking a tour through the Typeclassopedia from a design pattern perspective.
 For each of the Typeclassopedia type classes (at least up to Traversable) I try to explain how it corresponds to structures applied in design patterns.
-I believe this kind of exposition could be helpful if you are either:
-* a programmer with an OO background who wants to get a better grip on how to implement complexer designs in functional programming
-* a functional programmer who wants to get a deeper intuition for type classes

 ## Strategy -> Functor